"Mystery is not the absence of meaning, but the presence of more meaning than we can comprehend."

 Engaging Mystery

 The Manipulator pretends to know what cannot be known.
 He claims certainty where none exists.
 The Dummy is terrified of mystery and clings to certainty.
-He needs everything explained, refusing to consider that some things resist explanation.
+He needs everything explained and refuses to consider that some things resist explanation.
 The Mature Magician engages mystery directly, noticing what others miss by expecting closure.

 Engaging mystery requires:

 Tolerance for ambiguity: The Magician tolerates unclear answers.
-He doesn't need certainty and accepts life's grey areas.
+He does not need certainty and accepts life's grey areas.

 Humility: The Magician accepts the limits of his understanding.
 Mystery always exceeds his grasp.